sedroche/proposals/apbs/use-shared-services-across-namespaces.md

 # Abstract

-When a service is suitable for sharing across namespaces and already deployed and available in another namespace, the APB for deploying those services should be programmed to re-use the service that is available rather than deploying another instance of it.
+When a service is suitable for sharing across namespaces and already deployed and available in some manner, the APB for deploying those services should be programmed to re-use the service that is available rather than deploying another instance of it.
+The service is not required to be running in OpenShift.

 ## Terms

 - APB ([ansible playbook bundle](https://docs.openshift.org/latest/apb_devel/index.html))
-- Shared Service: A service that may be across multiple namespaces
+- Shared Service: A running instance of a service that may be used across multiple namespaces
+- Connected Service: The result of running an APB in a seperate namespace to configure a shared service
 - System Resources: CPU or memory
 - Namespace / Project: These refer to the same thing and may be used interchangably.
 - apb.yml: ([APB spec file](https://docs.openshift.org/latest/apb_devel/writing/reference.html#apb-devel-writing-ref-spec)) Configures the inputs passed to an APB prior to deployment.

 ## Problem Description

-Some of the services used in the development of a mobile application can require quite a lot of system resources which could turn into a factor that limits adoption of the Mobile Platform.
+Some of the services used in the development of a mobile application can require quite a lot of system resources which could turn into a factor that limits adoption of the Mobile Services.

 For example, if multiple developers are building a product which requires an Authentication Service, and they do not have the resources available to run a seperate instance of an Authentication Service in each developers project, there is currently no convenient way for all of these developers to develop their application using a single shared Authentication Service.